 Any student, school employee, or volunteer who feels he/she has been a victim of bullying or harassing behavior, or has witnessed or who has reliable information that a student, school employee, or volunteer has been subject to bullying or harassing behavior shall report such conduct.
-A report can be made either by using our online app, STOPit or by reporting to a teacher, principal, counselor, or other school official.
+A report can be made either by using our form located on our website or by reporting to a teacher, principal, counselor, or other school official.